ArcanaBatch/CABBaGe/README.md

 ### Classification Algorithm Based on a BAyesian method for GEnomics

-An application developed in Perl that allows the classification feature extraction and bootstrapping of genomic sequences, to improve data visualization and usefulness for genomic applications
+An application developed in Perl and Python that allows the development of classification models for genomic sequences, to improve data mining and usefulness of genomic applications.
 ____

-The application is built from three standalone modules:
+The application core is built from three standalone modules:
-### Bayesian Classifier, Feature Extraction and Bootstrapping
+### Bayesian Classifier, Feature Extractor and Feature Filter

 * The Bayesian Classifier, this module uses a Naive Bayes Classifier technique which is based on the so-called Bayesian theorem and is particularly suited when the dimensionality of the inputs is high.
 Despite its simplicity, Naive Bayes can often outperform more sophisticated classification methods.
 The module classifies genomic sequences into predetermined classes using a training genome matrix of known parameters (e.g. disease, host age, host sex, geographic location, drug resistance etc.)